This site contains affiliate links. If you purchase through my links, I may earn a commission at no extra cost to you. Dismiss

 It’s a mirror.

-A mirror showing us the need to evolve beyond symbolic gestures into a structural strategy.
+A mirror showing us we have to evolve beyond symbolism into structural strategy.

 Land.
 Intellectual property.
 Digital real estate.
 Businesses.